Essomia/react18-demo/UPGRADE.md

 -   Can be use wherever network calls or render-blocking processes are present.

 -   Helps to keep the current webpage responsive and being able to do heavy non-blocking UI updates at the same time.
--   Allows to differentiate between quick updates and delayed updates:
+-   Allows differentiating between quick updates and delayed updates:
     -   Quick update (urgent): `setText(input)`
     -   Delayed update (non-urgent): `startTransition(() => { setText(input); });`
 -   Avoid to use `debounce` and we don't need to play with timer.
 -   Optimize usage of memory for rendering time.
     -   See an [example of startTransition impact on performance made by Swizec](https://react-fractals-git-react-18-swizec.vercel.app/).
--   `useTransition` allow to show a loader whild transition is pending.
-It help to indicate app is still processing their imput.
+-   `useTransition` allow showing a loader while transition is pending.
+It helps to indicate the app is still processing their input.

 **Example:** A user starts typing in a search box.
-The input value has to be immediately updated while the search results could wait few milliseconds (as expected by the user).
+The input value has to be immediately updated, while the search results could wait few milliseconds (as expected by the user).

 ### Refine APIs

 #### useId()

-- Generating a single and unique IDs on both the client and server rendering (on hydration mode) and outside of server-rendered content, it falls back to a global counter ID.
+-   Generating a single and unique IDs on both the client and server rendering (on hydration mode) and outside server-rendered content, it falls back to a global counter ID.
 -   Help to support accessibility (since these APIs are heavily based on unique IDs to link components together).

 **Reminder:** With React 17, we used to generate IDs wherever needed using `Math.random()`.
 However, server-side rendering makes it complicated due to ID mismatch between client and server.

 #### useDeferredvalue()